 Autism NI Impact Award

 As part of these adjustments, we will be introducing additional relaxed performances, providing a designated quiet area, producing a visual story to be made available on our website and at the Box Office, offering familiarisation tours of the building, and providing sensory materials.
-We aim to have completed the award process by June 2020.

 Our Autism Champions are also happy to provide pre-show tours of the venue to families and individuals who wish to avail of this service to improve their visitor experience.
 Please note tours must be booked in advance with the Box Office on 3752 1821.